saleor/saleor-docs/docs/dashboard/orders.md

 Click the three dots in the top right corner of a Fulfilled order card.
 Select [[Cancel&nbsp;Shipment]] when the pop-up appears, then confirm.
 Items will be restocked into the Saleor system.

 ![Canceling shipment](assets/dashboard-orders/6.jpg)

+For more information on Shipment configuration, see the [Shipping Methods](configuration/shipping.md)